How to Keep Your Hands Warm: Our Top Solutions

 The question on every Raynaud's sufferers lips is how exactly do I keep my hands warm during winter.
 The solution isn't too difficult, and there are plenty of things that you can do to make sure you hands are kept warm.
 Even if they do get cold, there's plenty of last-ditch measures that you can take to ward off the attack.

 Our Top Tips to Keep Hands Warm at Winter

 Wearing gloves might be a bit of an obvious one, but silver isn't.
-Silver has the effect of preventing warm air from leaving your hands, therefore reflecting it back into your body and keeping you nice and warm.
-Our Raynaud's Silver Gloves are top sellers, with customer's saying that they really are a solution during winter!
+Silver prevents warm air from leaving your hands, making it a great insulator, which reflects heat back into the body for maximum warmth.
+Our Raynaud's Silver Gloves are top sellers, with customers saying they really are the best solution during winter!

 Eating healthily is fantastic for your circulation because it boosts your heart health, and better flowing blood ultimately means that you are warmer.
-Fatty fish, nuts, oilive oil, fruits, vegetables and more are all fantastic for improving your blood flow during winter, with a Mediterranean diet proving most useful.
-Personally, I would recommend:
+Fatty fish, nuts, olive oil, fruits, vegetables and more are all fantastic for improving your blood flow during winter, with a Mediterranean diet proving most useful.
+Personally, we would recommend:

 Another option is to use hand warmers.
 Hand warmers are a fantastic option for activating as soon as you begin to feel the pinch.
 Below are two of our top selling hand warmers, each fantastic products in their own right but each using a different method to warm your hands.

 As with all types of exercises, hand exercises can also prevent your hands from getting cold by improving circulation.
-Products such as the Eggsercizer Hand Exerciser and the Pro Power Grip Hand Grip Strengthener work to improve blood circulation in your hands through a variety of different exercises.
-The first can be pinched, flexed, pronated and supinated, while the latter can improve grip and muscles in your hand.
+Products such as the Eggserciser Hand Exerciser work to improve blood circulation in your hands through a variety of different exercises.
+This can be pinched, flexed, pronated and supinated, helping to activate all hand muscles for increased warmth.

 See a Doctor